baieric/chatstats/README.md

 * **type**: one of `text | emoji`
 * **word**: the word or emoji
 * **occurrences**: the number of times the sender has said the word or emoji

-## Contribute

-Feel free to [request a feature](https://github.com/baieric/chatstats/issues/new) or make a pull request.